Batucan2601/CENG502-Spring2023/BahceliTosyali/Readme.md

-# Paper title [@TODO: Change]
+# Paper title [MARINA: An MLP-Attention Model for Multivariate Time-Series Analysis]

-This readme file is an outcome of the [CENG502 (Spring 2023)](https://ceng.metu.edu.tr/~skalkan/ADL/) project for reproducing a paper without an implementation.
-See [CENG502 (Spring 20223) Project List](https://github.com/CENG502-Projects/CENG502-Spring2023) for a complete list of all paper reproduction projects.

 # 1. Introduction

-@TODO: Introduce the paper (inc. where it is published) and describe your goal (reproducibility).
+The paper is published for CIKM 2022.
+The goal of the paper is to achieve better accuracies in multivarite time series anomaly detection.
+Our goal was to train the model suggested in the paper and see the result for ourselves

 ## 1.1.
 Paper summary

-@TODO: Summarize the paper, the method & its contributions in relation with the existing literature.
+Anomaly detection in multivariate time series is a hot-topic in deep learning. this paper proposes a unique idea in terms of data normalization.
+Rather than using static mean and variance which is done in similiar papers, This paper suggests a dynamic method of normalization in test set which increases mdel's performence overall.
+Combining this with spatial correlation and temporal correlation methods gives top notch performence

 # 2. The method and my interpretation